 A link will be provided to you in the confirmation email where you can submit those supervision reports.
 Clinical and Supervision hours earned while practicing with the emergency provider permit may count toward post-graduate, pre-licensure hours toward licensure hours.

-EFFECTIVE JUNE 16, 2020: The North Carolina Marriage & Family Therapy Licensure Board has adopted a policy that any recent graduates who are not yet licensed to practice MFT in the state must take and pass the exam within 90 days of registering for the emergency permit.
+EFFECTIVE October 1, 2020: The North Carolina Marriage & Family Therapy Licensure Board has adopted a policy that any recent graduates who are not yet licensed to practice MFT in the state must take and pass the exam within 120 days of registering for the emergency permit and apply for licensure.

 Effective June 16, 2020: The North Carolina Marriage & Family Therapy adopted a policy not to issue a temporary permit to practice to anyone who has been denied licensure as an MFT, had a license revoked, or is under any disciplinary order from the MFT licensure board in any state.